Lin777/PharoRefactorings/ClassRefactorings/GenerateSuperclass.md

 ## Properties

-> Not implemented but thos refactoring probably could use RBAddClassTest
+> Not implemented but this refactoring probably could use RBAddClassTest

 - **Class:** ```RBAddClassTest```
 - **TestClass:** ```RBAddClassRefactoring```